julian-garcia/vid-subs/README.md

 # VidSubs
-Facilitate addition of subtitles to YouTube videos
+Facilitate creation of subtitles in the form of video text track files based on YouTube videos.
+The resulting file can then be uploaded to Youtube for permanent subtitles.
+This can also be used to translate subtitles you've previously generated in to another language.
 ***

+## Usage

 ## Components
-- Video viewport
+- Video
-- Subtitle Entry
   - Time navigator
+  - Controls: play/pause/volume
-- Video Library
+- Subtitle

-## Services
-- Storage - generate/append/read vtt + video url
-- Backend - add/update/remove vtt + video url
+  - Subtitle entry field
-- Download vtt file
+  - Import/export vtt file
+  - Listing of subtitles

-## Utilities
+## Framework / Languages
+- Webpack 4
-- Navigate back/forth
+- HTML/SCSS/JavaScript
-- Set start and end markers
-- Navigate video to selected subtitle